 Many issues are arising due to a lack of play in young children.

-For example, The Washington Post recently published the article The decline of play in preschoolers and the rise in sensory issues.
+For example, The Washington Post published the article The decline of play in preschoolers and the rise in sensory issues.

 This shows that play is important for so many skills.
 In addition, mental health conditions such as anxiety and depression are on the rise in young children as a result of too much pressure to succeed at a young age.